AgoraIO-Usecase/AgoraChat-web/README.md

 # Agora chat demo (WEB)

-This repository will help you learn how to use Agora chat SDK to realize a simple chat web application.
+This repository contains the sample project using the Agora Chat Web UI KIT.

 With this sample app, you can: